|San José State University|

 & Tornado Alley

-Neils Bohr's model of the hydrogen atom was one of the first great successes of quantum theory.
-The wavelengths of the hydrogen spectrum are within a few one hundredths of one percent.
+Niels Bohr's model of the hydrogen atom was one of the first great successes of quantum theory.
+Its predictions of the wavelengths of the hydrogen spectrum are within a few tenths of one percent or better of the actual values.
 It failed however in the explanation of the spectra of helium and the higher elements.
 Nevertheless it is still a valuable theory for providing insights into the mechanism of electron transition phenomena on the subatomic level.

-The great success of the Bohr model had been in explaining the spectra of hydrogen-like (single electron around a positive nucleus) atoms.
+The great success of the Bohr model had been in explaining the spectra of hydrogen-like atoms;i.e., ions with a single electron around a positive nucleus.
 The Schroedinger equation replicated this explanation in a more sophisticated manner and the Bohr analysis was considered obsolete.
 But the Schroedinger equation approach can be solved for only a very limited number of models.
 Beyond this limited set the Schroedinger equation approach gives no insights, whereas the Bohr model does provide insights into diverse cases.
 In particular the Schroedinger equation approach cannot be applied to the case which takes into account the relativistic effects.
 On the other hand, the Bohr analysis can.
+See Relativistic Bohr Model.

 The details of the application of the Bohr analysis to a hydrogen like atom in the

-nonrelativistic regime is given here.
+nonrelativistic regime are given here.
 The significant initial assumption is

 that the angular momentum is quantized in units of Planck's constant divided by 2π,